The fit Practice shares their purpose and passion behind “fit.” Learn more about The fit Practice.

-Jason graduated with an MBA in Leadership & Managing Organizational Change from the Graziadio School of Business & Management at Pepperdine University, an MA in Public Policy & Evaluation from the School of Social Science, Policy & Evaluation at Claremont Graduate University, and a BA in Psychology with Minor in Sociology from the University of Nevada, Las Vegas.
+Jason graduated with an MBA in Leadership & Managing Organizational Change from Pepperdine University, an MA in Public Policy & Program Evaluation from Claremont Graduate University, and a BA in Psychology with Minor in Sociology from the University of Nevada, Las Vegas.

 One of my favorite quotes, attributed to Edmund Burke, a political philosopher, says “the only thing necessary for the triumph of evil is that good men do nothing.”
 I love to help other people and enjoy opportunities that allow me to “do good” in a variety of ways.
 While pursuing education in the social and behavioral sciences I’ve volunteered and worked for many years with clients at a traumatic brain injury (TBI) rehabilitation facility, provided applied behavioral analysis (ABA Therapy) and speech therapy for children with Autism, and taught general education and special needs classes (K-12).
 These experiences have provided a strong sense of purpose and fulfillment and are powerful motivators for me to continue to serve others in meaningful ways.
 I’m also continually on the lookout for new things to learn; ALWAYS learning and looking to s-t-r-e-t-c-h.